muhamed-hassan/references-in-geography/README.md

 ***
 ***

-It is a good reference if you're an under-graduate-military-student AKA future-officier to read the maps as a clear text before moving to electronic devices.
+It is a good reference if you're **`an under-graduate-military-student`** AKA a future-officier to read the maps as a clear text before moving to electronic devices.
 As using [latitude](https://en.wikipedia.org/wiki/Latitude) and [longitude](https://en.wikipedia.org/wiki/Longitude) to move to a certain location on the map.

 ***